 Choosing to remember their mother for who she was before the illness, Ana and Lexi has set up the ALZIsFierce (@alzisfierce) Instagram account to celebrate their mother’s life.

 Ana is the main caregiver to Elena, while Lexi lives out of state, in California.
 We speak to them about their journey dealing with their mother’s illness and why they started this project.

 Ana: As heartbreaking as it was to hear of mom’s diagnosis, I think that we were relieved that we had an answer to what was happening.
 After her diagnosis, I moved back to help her through the process, not knowing how long I would be with her.
 It has been 8 years.

-It was a rough road for the family, because we also found out that our grandmother had it too.
-Alzheimer’s does not have a rewards outcome; it only has more surprise obstacles to take on.
+It was a rough road for the family because we also found out that our grandmother had it too.
+Alzheimer’s does not have a rewards outcome; it only has more surprising obstacles to take on.

 I have experienced everything pretty much by fire; her albeit innocent, but inappropriate public behaviour; to people taking advantage of her during the earlier stages of her illness; applying to all sorts of assistance and the insane length of time it takes to get approval; and alzheimer’s-proofing the house for her wandering and safety; to falls and ER visits.

 Occasionally, the speed of decline in mom’s behaviour and health would slow down.
 That was the biggest relief.
 But more often than not, something new would always pop up that frays the caregiver’s nerves and depletes the system.

 Being with my mom everyday has given me a lot of time to come to terms with her no longer being the independent mother I once knew, it reaffirmed the devotion I have to her, and the support of my family and closest friends.